Accurate Leak Detection

 It’s hard to keep water in a pool.
-Every swimming pool, spa, or landscape pond is probably going to start leaking at some point in its useful life.
+Every swimming pool, spa, or landscape pond is probably going to start leaking at some point in its useful life, at that point you need Accurate Leak Detection.
 These pesky problems can be more than just an inconvenience.
 An unrepaired hole the size of a pencil tip can result in hundreds of gallons of water lost per day.
 In addition to the replacement cost of the water, leaks in your pool will increase chemical demands, and may lead to more serious structural and mechanical problems.
 Fortunately, effective leak location and leak repair solutions are available.

 The most common indication of a swimming pool leak is a drop in the water level that is faster than what is normally attributable to evaporation or splash-out.
 Often leaks are big enough that excess water loss is obvious.
 If you wake-up to find that your pool has dropped several inches overnight you know you’ve got a problem.
 The bigger challenges are the smaller, yet just as serious, leaks that may develop slowly.
 In these cases, it is important to determine what is “normal water loss” and thus avoid wasting time looking for and worrying about a leak that really isn’t there.
 A simple way to account for evaporation and confirm a leak is to do a simple Bucket Test.
 (See Leak Detection Process)